FeeSimple/bios-boot-scripts/README.md

-# Bios Boot Script for Testnet
+# Bios Boot Scripts for Testnet

 According to the bios boot tutorial (https://github.com/EOSIO/eos/tree/master/tutorials/bios-boot-tutorial), extra scripts have been created for easy usage.